 - Clean the chimney, check the flue, and inspect the grate and fire screen to prepare for cold weather.

 - Clean the gutters and downspouts to remove any excess dirt or debris.

 - Update your flower beds and containers with plant varieties that can withstand cooler temperatures.

 - Clear your property of all dead leaves, weeds, and branches.

-- Repair or replace any problematic HVAC systems now to avoid any issues as the season progresses.
+- Repair or replace any problematic HVAC systems to avoid issues as the season progresses.

-- Inspect vacant units regularly to ensure there isn’t any snow build on the balcony or a burst pipe in the bathroom.
+- Inspect vacant units regularly to ensure no snow is building up on the balconies or burst pipes in the bathrooms.

-- If your building uses natural gas, be sure the furnaces are well-maintained and serviced.
+- If your building uses natural gas, maintain and service the furnaces.